 Inspection of Pipes and Fittings

 Before a new pipe or fitting is added to the pipeline, each piece shall be brushed out and carefully examined for soundness.
-Damaged pipes, with in the opinion of the shall not be satisfactorily repaired, shall be rejected and removed from the site.
+Damaged pipes, with in the opinion of the Project Manager shall not be satisfactorily repaired, shall be rejected and removed from the site.

-If the considers that an unacceptable proportion of the pipes within a test length have failed, the Contractor shall be required to test hydraulically, to the site test pressure each pipe and joint before pipe lying.
-In this event, test results shall be submitted to and approved by the before any further pipes shall be laid.
+If the Project Manager considers that an unacceptable proportion of the pipes within a test length have failed, the Contractor shall be required to test hydraulically, to the site test pressure each pipe and joint before pipe lying.
+In this event, test results shall be submitted to and approved by the Project Manager before any further pipes shall be laid.
 The cost of individual pipe testing shall be borne by the Contractor.

-The shall inspect all joints and no trench above joints, for whatever type of joint, shall be filled in until theshall so direct.
+The Project Manager shall inspect all joints and no trench above joints, for whatever type of joint, shall be filled in until the Project Manager shall so direct.

 Pipe Installation